AndrienkoAleksandr/community-plugins/workspaces/servicenow/docs/index.md

 - Displays "ServiceNow" incident tab, related to a specific entity.
 - Supports a "My ServiceNow Tickets" tab, showing incidents for the logged-in user.
+- **Global incident filtering**: Configure organization-wide filters in `app-config.yaml` to control which incidents are visible across your Backstage instance.

 ## Screenshot